 The Progressive Conservatives adoption of a “Deux Nations” Quebec policy under Stanfield and a “Community of Communities” approach to federalism under Clark (parodied by Trudeau as a “Confederation of Shopping Centres”) were in sharp contrast with the Liberals’ “One Canada” (ironically first employed by Progressive Conservative Prime Minister John Diefenbaker).

 Both the demise of the Meech Lake Accord and the demise of the Progressive Conservative Party ended the quarrel.
+The term resurfaced during the COVID-19 pandemic with Prime Minister Justin Trudeau on the receiving end of the moniker for bucking his father’s strong centralizing tendencies.

 Image Source: Alberta Diary